tldr-pages/tldr/pages/common/wakeonlan.md

 > See also: `wakeonlan`.
 > More information: <https://github.com/jpoliv/wakeonlan>.

-- Send magic packets to all devices on the local network (255.255.255.255) by specifying a MAC address:
+- Send packets to all devices on the local network (255.255.255.255) by specifying a MAC address:

 `wakeonlan {{01:02:03:04:05:06}}`